nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 * Logging can be controlled using the `sshd_config` file located in the `C:\ProgramData\ssh` folder

 ## Logging level
-* Logging level can be any one among
+* Logging level can be any one among `QUIET, FATAL, ERROR, INFO, VERBOSE, DEBUG, DEBUG1, DEBUG2, and DEBUG3`
+* The default lo

 ### References
 * OpenSSH SFTP server installation guide - https://winscp.net/eng/docs/guide_windows_openssh_server